g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 ```
 By stating the above, `fireworks-js` is available to be used in your component.

-After that, we have to create a Firework Component, the main job of which would be to decide on the way fireworks will be displayed.
+After that, we have to create a firework component, the main job of which would be to decide how fireworks will be displayed.
 This one should take care of launching and painting the fireworks animation.

 Create a new file called Firework.js in your project's `src` folder.
 In this file, create a functional React component using the following format: